 I’m not talking about the technology, here.
 Offering online-only legal services can be really good way to serve some clients.
-As Scott Greenfield writes, virtual law practice tools are just that: tools.
+Virtual law practice tools are just that: tools.
 Serve clients “virtually” when it suits those clients’ needs and you can do it ethically and responsibly.
 But don’t try to force other clients into that mold that doesn’t fit.

 I see a parallel in alternative fees.
 Several years ago, you couldn’t go to a conference without encountering a seminar on “alternative fees,” and law bloggers were writing about alternative fees constantly (I’m as guilty as anyone).
 You don’t hear so much about them now.
 That does not mean lawyers aren’t using alternative fees.
 It’s just that enough lawyers have added alternative fees to their toolboxes — without giving up on the billable hour entirely — that it’s no longer interesting to talk about them.

 Lawyers — humans — are always looking for The Answer to their problems, whether it’s a successful law practice or an expanding waistline.
 There is no Answer, though.
 Law practice is hard work.
 Clients and money will not fall into your lap just because you call yourself virtual.
 You will not suddenly become organized if you purchase practice management software.
 You will not become a better lawyer just because you buy a scanner.